-This Privacy Statement explains how we collect, store, use and share (“process”) your personal information when you use our products and services, or interact with us when we provide our enterprise services.
+This Privacy Statement explains how we collect, store, use and share (“process”) your personal information when you use our products and services, or interact with us when we provide our international enterprise services.

 What personal information do we collect and process?

 The types of personal information we collect and process depends on the Telstra products and services you have, how you use them, and our relationship with you.
 Generally, we may collect, use, disclose or otherwise process personal information that we need in order to verify you, provide you with our products and services, and communicate with you about them.
 This may include your name, date of birth, contact details, occupation, device ID, IP address and similar data.